timharris0720/GlassEngine/README.md

 # Glass Engine

-Shitly made game engine, that uses a plugin type system that allows easy addition of new functions and graphic apis such as OpenGL and DX11
+Utterly shit game engine, that uses a plugin type system that allows easy addition of new functions and graphic apis such as OpenGL and DX11

 ## To Do